Field notes · Refusals

 They are not worse because they captured none.
 They are not more worthy because they kept a streak alive.

-The purpose of Naya is not to make the user measurable.
+The purpose of Naya was never measurement.
 The purpose is to make return easier.

 What Naya chooses instead